cybertraining-dsc/fa20-523-327/project/project.md

 ## 5. Model

 The model being built for this project will be using Decision Tree and Random Forest.
-Decision Tree can be used as a multi-classifier with tree-like structure, since there are unlimited number of layers, decision tree can achieve a high accuracy and cause an overfitting problem.
+Decision Tree can be used as a multiple regression with tree-like structure, since there are unlimited number of layers, decision tree can achieve a high accuracy and cause an overfitting problem.
 Random Forest will randomnly select samples and features to train different trees and averages the score of different trees therefore reducing overfitting [4].

+To begin model creation the 80/20, Train/Test Ratio, will be used to create the model.
+In computing, the Pareto Principle is a safe and common approach for model creation[6].
+To determine the accuracy of the model

 ## 6. Conclusion